globulion/eopdev/gefp/README.md

 - Psi4 1.2.0 or newer
 - EOPDev 1.0.0 or newer

-To install the GEFP package type the following commands:
+To install the GEFP package type one of the following commands:
 ```
+# administrator priviledges
 sudo python setup.py install
+# local installation
+python setup.py install --user
 ```

 References
 ----------